Volta Charging

-Volta Charging is an American electric vehicle infrastructure company.
+Volta Charging was an American electric vehicle infrastructure company.
+As of September 2021, the company had installed more than 2,000 charging stations in twenty-three U.S. states.

 Volta charging stations are compatible with all major plug-in hybrid and battery electric vehicle types in the United States and have a digital screen featuring advertisements.
 Generally, charging a vehicle at a Volta station is free, because Volta is supported by advertisements.

-As of September 2021, the company had installed more than 2,000 charging stations in twenty-three U.S. states.
+On March 31, 2023, Shell USA acquired the company for approximately $169 million.

+On August 6th, 2025 Adexchanger reported that on Monday August 4th, 2025 Shell had informed Volta Employees that it would shut down the company and dismantle all charging stations by the end of the year.
+190 Employees would be let go and some would have an opportunity to apply for jobs at Shell.

 History

 Volta Charging was founded in Hawaii in 2010 by Scott Mercer and Chris Wendel.
 Leonardo DiCaprio was an early investor in the company.

-In February 2021, Volta announced a special-purpose acquisition company merger with Tortoise Acquisition Company II.
+In February 2021, it announced a special-purpose acquisition company merger with Tortoise Acquisition Company II.
 After completing the merger, Volta went public on the New York Stock Exchange on August 27, 2021.

 By September 2021, the company had installed more than 2,000 charging stations in twenty-three U.S. states.
-In November 2021, Volta partnered with Topgolf to install charging stations at Topgolf entertainment centers across the United States.
+In November, Volta partnered with Topgolf to install charging stations at Topgolf entertainment centers across the United States.

 In the third financial quarter of 2021, Volta's revenues increased 77 percent year-over-year to $8.5 million.
+In March 2023 the company was acquired by Shell USA in an all-cash deal.